redhair/zkDON/README.md

 ## Premise

 Modern Oracles suffer from a plethora of security flaws.
-Some driven by Oracle architechture itself, but others driven by underlying blokcchain implementation.
+Some driven by Oracle architechture itself, but others driven by underlying blockchain implementation.
 The goal of our zkDON is to achieve the following properties:

 1. MEV Resistant - Oracles that publish updates on Ethereum are subject to back-running attacks, where an adverasary will position a liquidation transaction in the mempool immediately after the oracle update transaction, thus instantly liquidating a vault without contest.
 We want our Oracle Network to be resistant to these types of attacks.